Skip to the content

 Audit Committee

 The Audit Committee meets at least four times a year.
-The membership of the Audit Committee consists of the Company’s independent Non-executive Directors.
+The membership of the Audit Committee consists of independent Non-executive Directors.
 The Board has considered the requirements of the UK Corporate Governance Code with respect to the composition of audit committees and is satisfied that all members of the Audit Committee have recent and relevant financial experience and that the Committee as a whole has competence relevant to the sectors in which the Group operates.

 The Audit Committee has been delegated responsibility for ensuring the financial performance of the Company is properly reported on and reviewed and for the monitoring of the external auditor, the internal auditor and oversight of internal controls.
-Further details on the Audit Committee’s responsibilities and main activities are set out in the Audit Committee Report on pages 42 to 44.
+Further details on the Audit Committee’s responsibilities and main activities are set out in the Audit Committee Report on pages 36 to 38.

 Remuneration Committee